AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why do bees hum?
+Why did the developer go broke?

-Because they don't know the words.
+They kept spending all their cache.
 <!-- JOKE-END -->